 The digital curtains will rise once again for the Okotoks Film Festival, now in its fifth year.

-The film festival itself will also be online again, running June 3-6 with scheduled live-streamed screenings.
+The film festival is running June 3-6 with scheduled live-streamed screenings and other presentations.

 “We also have a brand new event that’s coming this year called the Film Find,” Fournell said in an earlier April interview.

-The Film Find will be a scavenger hunt, anchored to businesses and other places in Okotoks, with more details to be announced at the May 1 launch event.
+The Film Find will be a scavenger hunt, anchored to businesses and other places in Okotoks.

 “Our hope is maybe it lets people see and discover places in town and see some fun art," she said.